-From sailing Port Phillip Bay to monitoring reef ecosystems — our program is built around real adventure and real achievement.
+From sailing Port Phillip Bay to conservation projects — our program is built around real adventure and real achievement.

 The Scout program is structured around five interconnected pathways that develop the whole person.